Boupai/maldetect/README.md

 ## The Algorithm

 The algorithm is working to classify a cell as infected or uninfected.
 The algorithm does this by being trained by many pictures of parasitized and uninfected pictures of cells, which is classified before by a human, so the computer can correctly classify the image.
-This whole process is done before putting in new
+This whole process is done before putting in new images in, so the computer can learn what malaria looks like, before making a decision.
+There were only two options for the computer to chose as a cell either has malaria or does not.

 ## Running this project

-1. Add steps for running this project.
+1. Install Python3 and setup the Jetson Infrence library to you system
-2. Make sure to include any required libraries that need to be installed for your project to run.
+2.

 [View a video explanation here](video link)